HochdruckHummer/lightAPRSinjector/README.md

 # lightAPRSinjector - a lightweight APRS Beacon and Object Manager by DL8YDP

 A lightweight Flask web application to manage and send APRS position beacons and objects via APRS-IS.
-Designed for amateur radio operators, it offers a simple web interface to add, edit, activate, and send APRS data using configurable symbols (e.g., `/E` or `\E`), coordinates, and texts.
+Designed for amateur radio operators, it offers a simple (ugly) web interface to add, edit, activate, and send APRS data using configurable symbols (e.g., `/E` or `\E`), coordinates, and texts.

 ## ✨ Features